 Students also need to be able to communicate in the English language due to the international orientation of the programme.
 The B2-standard according to the European framework of reference for languages proved to be sufficient.

-For the successful realisation of this interdisciplinary program, seven out of nine faculties of the University of Rostock and several external institutions are involved.
+For the successful realisation of this interdisciplinary program, six out of nine faculties of the University of Rostock and several external institutions are involved.